hgkim916/hgkim916.github.io/docs/about.markdown

 permalink: /about/
 ---

 I am currently a second-year undergraduate mathematics student at the University of Cambridge.
-Some colleagues in the UK know me as Aaron.
+Some friends and colleagues in the UK know me as Aaron.

-I grew up at Seoul, South Korea.
-Previously I was [here](https://en.wikipedia.org/wiki/Korea_Science_Academy_of_KAIST).
+I grew up in Seoul, South Korea.

+How to pronounce my name: [link](https://translate.google.com/?sl=ko&tl=en&text=%EA%B9%80%ED%98%95%EA%B7%BC&op=translate)